xbeat/Machine-Learning/README.md

 Polynomial functions are fundamental mathematical constructs that appear in various fields, from algebra to calculus.
 In this presentation, we'll explore polynomial functions using Python, demonstrating how to create, manipulate, and analyze them programmatically.

+## Choosing the Right Categorical Encoding Technique

+Understanding Label Encoding

+Label encoding transforms categorical variables into numerical values by assigning unique integers to each category.
+This method preserves memory efficiency and works well with ordinal data where categories have a natural order.

 ## Methods to Improve Machine Learning Accuracy Evaluation

 Introduction to Accuracy Evaluation in Machine Learning